iclc/iclc2023-catalogue/data/person/maheras-hrysovalanti.md

 - The Endemics
 ---

 The Endemics is an ensemble initially formed online during the pandemic, consisting of four live coders based in Tkaronto/Toronto. hryso (Hrysovalanti Fereniki Maheras) is a PhD student in Digital Media at York University.
-In her performance practice she live codes with supercollider and collaborates with visual artists to create audiovisual experiences and experimental art.
+In her performance practice she live codes with SuperCollider and collaborates with visual artists to create audiovisual experiences and experimental art.